TimoGuy/DemoEngine/TestGUI/ideapad.md

 ## Performance

+- [x] Get there to be a rendering step before any pbr related rendering happens where the irradiance and prefilter textures are rendered.

 - [ ] The idea is to get a similar performance metric to a AAA game in 1080p and 4k.
   - [ ] 2022-04-27 findings:
     - [ ] 4k current benchmark: avg.
 53fps (release)